ZeroAlvein/Gdevelop-Extensions/AutoTile/README.md

 Easier to spot it is on tileset that is thinner and have clear pattern.
 We only focus on RED/ORANGE colored tile.

-A - top right tile (4 inner corners sub tiles) is just our center tile. we need to take edge tiles and put them in shape of cross
+A - top right tile (4 inner corners sub tiles) is just our center tile.
+We need to take edge tiles and put them in shape of cross
-B - after having cross shape we put inner corners tile in center it totally do not fit
+B - after having cross shape, we put inner corners tile in center and it totally do not fit
 C - we simply adjust it to our needs, so it looks like each corner perfectly fit each arm
 D - we put back our inner corners tile into top right spot

 <img width="1297" height="740" alt="image" src="https://github.com/user-attachments/assets/b89711aa-8f3d-483b-bfd4-0e4967f17886" />

-And now you learn the full layout of each tileset.
+And you just learned full layout of each tileset.
 Top left tile = single tile
 Top right tile = our inner corners tile
 And what is below are our walls + corners + center tiles